TakaoIMAI/An-example-of-e8/README.md

 Computer algebra systems are useful for explicitly calculating high-dimensional Lie algebras.

  We prepared the following programming codes(2),(3),(4),(5), and (6).
-So readers can find these digitalized data are useful.
+So the above paper's readers can find these digitalized data are useful.
 With these programming codes readers can simulate the process of digitalization and verify the proof of this paper:

 (2)Operations (see Section 1 ) of the Cayley algebra and the Jordan algebra by using Maxima.